wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ### The problem with Terragrunt

 A terragrunt.hcl is needed in each folder where we want Terragrunt to generates a Terraform project in that folder.
-So people end up with a bunch of folders that represent all your modules, environments, regions permutations.
-Thus, duplicated terragrunt.hcl configurations and the need to plan Terragrunt project structure carefully upfront.
+So people end up with a bunch of folders that represent all your modules, environments, regions permutations - one folder for each permutation of env+server+region+account.<a target="_blank" href="https://www.reddit.com/r/Terraform/comments/naugwe/anyone_using_or_recommends_terraspace_or/">*</a>

+The problem with that is <strong>duplicated</strong> terragrunt.hcl configurations, which create the need to plan Terragrunt project structure carefully upfront.
+However, recent TF versions have:
+   * partial backend configurations (so you can pass backend as CLI flags)

+   * ability to set data directory  tf_data_dir

+   * Change to a directory with `-chdir` parameter.

 <a name="Terraspace"></a>